timtadh/hackthology/hackthology/content/blog/oo-golang.md

 #### Why would you want to use inheritance in go?

-One of the obvious alternative designs for the `Token` is to make it and interface.
+One of the obvious alternative designs for the `Token` is to make it an interface.
 This works equally well in both Java and Go:

 ```go